Arezookhalili/Arezookhalili.github.io/_posts/2024-12-08-Estimation-of-Obesity-Levels-based-on-Eating-Habits-and-Physical-Condition.md

 ![alt text](/img/posts/combined_notebook_70_0.png)

+## Observation:
-### There is a strong evidence higher BMI levels have a family history of obesity.
+✅ There is a strong evidence higher BMI levels have a family history of obesity.

-### <span style='color:green'> Observation - No cases of obesity level III have been observed in individuals without a family history of overweight, suggesting that family history plays a significant role, at least in the development of obesity level III. </span>
+✅ No cases of obesity level III have been observed in individuals without a family history of overweight, suggesting that family history plays a significant role, at least in the development of obesity level III. </span>

-### BMI distribution by Frequent Consumption of High-Calorie Food (FAVC) across different obesity levels (NObeyesdad)
+#### 📈 BMI distribution by Frequent Consumption of High-Calorie Food (FAVC)

 ```python